Understanding Adaptation Science

 Step 1 is to identify the parties responsible for leading the adaptation process that will culminate in an adaptation plan.
 During this stage, experts who can provide support are identified.

-Step 2 is essential to define the objectives of the plan, the scope of the actions and the profile of the area or organization.
-This includes the systems and the hazards to be considered in the various analyses, the climate data and the risk analysis scales.
+Step 2 is crucial, as it defines the objectives of the plan, the scope of the action, and the profile of the area or organization.
+This includes the systems, hazards and impacts to be taken into account in the various analyses, climate data, and risk analysis scales.

 In Step 3, current and future climate risks are identified and ranked in order to prioritize the adaptation measures to be taken.

-Step 4 is to identify adaptation measures that will help manage the risks.
+Step 4 aims to identify the adaptation measures needed to manage the risks, based on the prioritized list resulting from Step 3.
 At this stage, a timetable for the implementation of the measures, the required resources, and the indicators to monitor should be established.
+Lastly, follow-up measures and monitoring indicators must be implemented.

 Step 5 is to produce and disseminate the adaptation plan, and to monitor and evaluate the measures in order to assess their effectiveness.
-At this stage, the measures will be adjusted if necessary, and the plan may be revised.
+Once monitoring has been completed for this first iteration of the adaptation process, the measures and the approach are adjusted in accordance with the results.

-Figure 1: The stages in the adaptation process
+Figure 1: The steps in the adaptation process

 Avoiding Maladaptation